greim/Backbone-Subscriptions/readme.md

 ## API

-Given that unsubscribing is implicit and no reference cleanup code is required, the API is rather simple:
+Given that unsubscribing is implicit and no reference cleanup code is needed, the API is rather simple:

 ### Publishing

+    /*
-    // arg1 - N are optional and are passed
+     * arg1 - N are optional and are passed
-    // to the handler on the view.
+     * to the handler on the view.
+     */
     Backbone.Subscriptions.publish(channel, arg1, ... argN);

 ### Subscribing

     Backbone.View.extend({

+      /*
-      // Subscribe to as many "channels"
+       * Subscribe to as many "channels"
-      // (named events) as you want.
+       * (named events) as you want.
+       */
       subscriptions: {
         channel: method
         ...
       },

+      /*
-      // A method, just like any other
+       * A method, just like any other
-      // Backbone view method.
+       * Backbone view method.
+       */
       method: function(arg1, ... argN) {
         ...
       }